Liam Pickering

 Liam Michael Pickering (born 9 September 1968) is a former professional Australian rules footballer who played for the North Melbourne Football Club and the Geelong Football Club in the Australian Football League (AFL).

 His father, Michael Pickering, also played for North Melbourne.

 Sporting career

-He played 22 games with North Melbourne from 1989–1992, and 102 games with Geelong from 1993–1999, before his retirement from AFL football.
+He played 22 games with North Melbourne from 1989 to 1992, and 102 games with Geelong from 1993 to 1999, before his retirement from AFL football.
 Pickering won the club best & fairest award in 1997.

 He was also a talented cricketer who played 171 matches for North Melbourne Cricket Club in the Victorian Premier Cricket competition.

 Media and managing careers

-He is a well known player agent.
+Pickering is a well-known player agent.

-He currently is a co-host of a Saturday-morning radio show with Craig Hutchison called "Off The Bench" on Melbourne station SEN 1116.
+He is currently a co-host of a Saturday-morning radio show with Craig Hutchison called Off the Bench on Melbourne station SEN 1116.